mjwalz/own_dash/README.md

 - [X] let somehow a program read the apps in and hanDle, give it as a html to the browser
  - more or less...
 - [x] and yea. it is with TABS...
+- [ ] maybe put some apps with two files in each folder...
+I just mean äh. many files though

 # CREATED
 {name}.py  # infrastructure for the following files